mattgwagner/HipChat.net/readme.md

 1. Administer the 'bot' - which would involve selecting a room from a list of rooms, and entering the auth_token, and possibly a fixed "sender" id.
 2. Sending the messages.

-I have not, therefore, coded up the chat history or room details API methods.
+I have not, therefore, coded up the room details API method.

 ```c#